eeonevision/anychaindb/docs/api/AnychainDB API.md

 This resource is intended for listing, sending and view details about transaction data (payload).

 Payload contains from two main parts: private and public data.
 You can place any data to this fields.

-*Private data* encrypted by ECDH algorithm with public key of receiver.
+***Private data*** encrypted by ECDH algorithm with public key of receiver.
 For encryption of private data AnychainDB uses [Elliptic-curve Diffie–Hellman](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) protocol, that also uses ECDSA but for assymetric data encryption.

-*Public data* keeps any open data without encryption.
+***Public data*** keeps any open data without encryption.
 ReceiverAccountID fields contains information about receiver's account, that decrypts private data with it private key.

+You can place **any** structure/interface to that fields.

 ### View a payloads list [GET]